 - Inventory forecasting: Part of the data collection process can and should involve where each customer is shopping, in terms of both brick and mortar stores and the online store.
 Then you can look at the customer base profile for each store.
 If you identify that a given brick and mortar store over indexes in a customer with similar characteristics, this can inform an adjustment to your product selection available at that specific store.
 For instance, store A has more customers with young kids, and store B has ore young adult customers.
 Store A may need to carry more baby-and kid-friendly products.
 This concept is called localization of inventory, and it’s an emerging trend in retail.

 The beauty of creating a propensity model is that you can automate the next action, and be sure that that it is informed by real data.There are a ton of possibilities of how to do this in your marketing through marketing automation.
 Delivering personalized recommendations based on the last action taken, with products selected based on the customer’s last actions, are some examples.

 At your store level, look at your customer profile base for the specific store, and the propensity for that base to purchase specific products.
 Then set up min/max levels for your predicted bestselling products, in your in-store technology.
 Ensure your in-store technology has the ability to set these min/max levels for individual products, at the store level.

 Want to see it all in action?
-Join our webinar
+Watch our webinar

 In retail, we are flooded with real and potential customer data points.
 The challenge now more than ever is to figure out not how to capture it, but what to do with it, to ensure it has an impact to your business.
-If you want to learn more about turning your data into real action, join our retail experts for our Turning Data into Action webinar.
+If you want to learn more about data driven retail and how you can turn your data into real action, join our retail experts for our Turning Data into Action webinar.